dreamfactorysoftware/dreamfactory-demo-pwa/README.md

      docker exec -it <DATABASE CONTAINER NAME> bash
     ```
 7. Go inside folder with database.
-8. Execute next command for creating employees database
+8. Execute the next command for creating employees database
     ```
     mysql -u <DATABASE USERNAME> -p -t < employees.sql
     ```
 Now you have employees database in you docker container.

-<b>If you dont want install mysql you can just use 4, 7 and 8 commands.</b>
+**If you dont want install mysql you can just use 4, 7 and 8 commands.**

 ### Setup in dev mode:
 1. Install all modules for app: